niyatiiii28/STT_Lab4/README.md

 Task 1: Setup the Dataset:

--Load the MNIST dataset using the Hugging Face datasets library.
--Convert the image data into Numpy arrays and normalize pixel values to the range [0,1].
+-Load the MNIST dataset using the Hugging Face datasets library. \n -Convert the image data into Numpy arrays and normalize pixel values to the range [0,1].
 -Flatten each image into a vector of 784 features.
 -Split the dataset into training and testing sets.